hashicorp/terraform-provider-helm/docs/repository.html.md

 ## Import

-helm_chart can be imported using the , e.g.
+helm_release can be imported using the , e.g.

 ```
-$ terraform import helm_chart.example ...
+$ terraform import helm_release.example ...
 ```